SophiadKamps/plant-humanities-summer-program/session-two/README.md

 			   center="Q1264942"
 			   zoom="17"
 			   caption="This is the location of Dumbarton Oaks in Washington, D.C.">

+Here is a map of somewhere significant to me.
+I identified the coordinates and zoom level from openstreetmap.org.

+<param ve-map
+			   center="45.348,-62.743"
+			   zoom="7"
+			   caption="This is a map of Nova Scotia.
+Sophia's family lives in Nova Scotia.">

+Here is a fancy map made using geojson.
+This one has highlights, arrows, and images.

+<param ve-map prefer-geojson
+			   center="27.3,14.7"
+			   zoom="0.87"
+			   caption="This is a map of native strawberry distribution."

 [^1]: This is just common sense.
 [^2]: The practice of strawberry worship goes back to the earliest humans.
 It can be seen in the cave paintings at the caves of Lascaux.